Geonkick-Synthesizer/geonkick/doc/Documentation.md

      the percussion preset
    - "Export" button - shows a dialog for exporting the current percussion to an audio file format
-   - "Reset" - reset the current percussion to default
-   - Preset label - it shows the name of the current selected percussion, by default shows "Default".
    - Play button - triggers Geonkick to play the current percussion
    - "L1", "L2" and "L3" -  buttons to turn on/off the layer 1, 2, and 3.
+   - "Reset" - reset the current percussion to default
    - "Tune" - checkbox will turn on/off tuning of the current percussion.
+   - Preset label - it shows the name of the current selected percussion, by default shows "Default".
+   - "Contorls", "Kit", "Presets" and "Samples" is submenu that will switch to controls, kit, preset and sample browser UI

 #### Shortcut Keys